Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

-In the non-dimensional entropy variables and a 2D face-aligned coordinate frame, we choose the Jacobian of the diffusive flux to be:

-The first term is the convective upwinding, and the second term is the diffusion on the acoustic subsystem in the form discussed in the previous sections. $\mu_{\alpha}$ ($\alpha\in\{u,11,12,21,22\}$) is some scheme specific expression to be determined later. $|v|$ and $p$ are, respectively, some $\mathcalOM{0}$ velocity scale and the pressure, which are included to ensure correct dimensionality.
-Transforming to the dimensional conserved variables, the diffusive flux between cells $i$ and $l$ is:
+The first term is the convective upwinding.
+The second term is the diffusion on the pressure (first row) and normal velocity (second row) which was discussed in the previous sections. $|v|$ is some $\mathcalOM{0}$ velocity scale which is included to ensure correct dimensionality. $\mu_{\alpha}$ ($\alpha\in\{u,11,12,21,22\}$) are positive expressions whose form and Mach number scaling are specific to each discrete scheme.
+The precise forms of the elements of this Jacobian are somewhat arbitrary, so long as their scaling can be chosen to match one of the three diffusion scalings $\uuline{A}^{c,a,m}$ - achieved here by varying the scaling of the coefficients $\mu_{\alpha}$.
+This particular form is chosen because it simplifies the diffusion coefficients in the conserved variables.
+The off-diagonal terms may be negative so long as positive (semi-)definiteness of the Jacobian is maintained - this will be discussed in more detail below.
+Transforming (\ref{eq:fv-entropyvar-diffusion}) to the dimensional conserved variables, the diffusive flux between cells $i$ and $l$ is:

 where the interface velocity and pressure perturbations $\delta U$ and $\delta p$ are defined as:

 This is precisely the Liu \& Vinokur form \cite{liu_upwind_1989}, which was also used by Weiss \& Smith \cite{weiss_preconditioning_1995} and Li \& Gu \cite{li_mechanism_2013} for low Mach number Roe-type fluxes.
 The first term is the natural upwinding for the convective system.
 From the definitions of $\delta U$ and $\delta p$ we can see that the second and third terms are, respectively, the diffusion on the pressure and velocity equations in the entropy variables.
 We expand the coefficients $\mu_{\alpha}$ as: